Brandon Mitchell – Combat Medic With The Armed Forces of Ukraine

 The video below is of Hospitallers combat medics Brandon Mitchell and Iryna Knyzhnyk at Trafalgar Square in London.

-Brandon Mitchell is now back home in Sweden
+Brandon was back home in Sweden

 Watch the video now.
 Kherson Bridgehead: Bought and Paid for with Blood.
 On the River 18+

-Brandon Mitchell temporarily returns to Sweden
+Brandon temporarily returned to Sweden

-About Combat Medic Brandon Mitchell in Ukraine
+More About Combat Medic Brandon Mitchell in Ukraine

-Previous to his work in Ukraine, Brandon had served in both the Canadian and British armies.
+Before his work in Ukraine, Brandon had served in both the Canadian and British armies.

 Following the Russian Federation’s invasion of Ukraine in 2022, President Volodymyr Zelenskyy invited foreigners to enlist in the International Legion of the Territorial Defence of Ukraine.
 At the outbreak of war, Brandon was a resident of Sweden.